Newport News Public Schools: Telecommunications

 NNPS offers a telecommunications course, other known as Telecom, for high school juniors and seniors.
 These courses teach the basics of television production and allow students to experience it first-hand at the division's local cable station.
 This also allows employment opportunities for students to record various events for the school system.
 These courses are dual enrolled with Norfolk State University.
 Since the fall of 2021, the Telecom program has partnered with Full Sail University.

 Non-Traditional Programs

 NNPS offers several programs that differ from a traditional educational curricula.
 These include:

+The Point Option program offers a unique opportunity for the students in the Newport News community to experience teaching and learning in a non-traditional way.
+It also offers students of ability and determination a second chance to recapture credits or to accelerate their graduation in order to enter the workforce or post-secondary education.

 The Enterprise Academy, an alternative school for students who have been suspended or expelled from their schools or have spent time in correctional facilities, emphasizes business.

 New Horizons is a regional education organization.